nemo0622/pokeemerald-expansion/Seaglass README.md

     - Also make Contest stats influence battle performance (higher Sheen or something giving a boost??)
     - Add a "Clear PokeBlock Chef" guy to Lilycove Contest Hall that will reset Pokémon Sheen
         - GetMonData MON_DATA_SHEEN is a thing!
+- Just one or two more battle backgrounds (a unique one for underwater at least!)

 Later Additions (After Release 1.0):
 - Make changes to Aqua/Magma dialogue!